niplav/site/toy_ai_takeoff_model.md

 A gzipped tarfile of the run data can be found [here](./data/toy_ai_takeoff_runs.tar.gz).

-The model generated 14 takeoff scenarios, 9 of which showed discontinuities after the first timestep (4 runs showed one discontinuity, 4 showed two discontinuities, and 1 run showed three discointuities).
+The model generated 14 space, and ran 1 takeoff scenario for each.
+9 of the scenarios showed discontinuities after the first timestep (4 runs showed one discontinuity, 4 showed two discontinuities, and 1 run showed three discointuities).
 Late discontinuities, large discontinuities, and a higher number of discontinuities seemed more likely in bigger search spaces, and also with higher-dimensional search spaces.

 Here are some graphs of the development of the search process.
 The blue line indicates the intelligence of the current algorithm at fixed